NVIDIA/TensorRT-Model-Optimizer/examples/speculative_decoding/README.md

 )
 ```

-Then, we convert model to a speculative deocoding model:
+Then, we convert model to a speculative decoding model:

 ```python
 mtsp.convert(model, [("eagle", config)])